Journey Engine

 pub fn draw_gradient(buffer, width, height, top_rgb, bot_rgb)

-pub fn render_scene_to_buffer(buffer, width, height, params, perlin_cache)
+pub fn render_fog_to_buffer(buffer, width, height, params, fog_noise_cache)

 }